ably/sdk-api-reference/descriptions.md

 ## class HttpPaginatedResponse

-The `HttpPaginatedResponse` object is a superset of `PaginatedResult`, which represents a page of results plus metadata indicating the relative queries available to it. `HttpPaginatedResponse` additionally carries information about the response to an HTTP request.
-It is used when making [custom HTTP requests](https://ably.com/docs/api/rest-sdk#request).
+A superset of [`PaginatedResult`]{@link PaginatedResult} which represents a page of results plus metadata indicating the relative queries available to it. `HttpPaginatedResponse` additionally carries information about the response to an HTTP request.

 | Method / Property | Parameter | Returns | Spec | Description |
 |---|---|---|---|---|